 Native Instruments Passive EQ

-The Native Instruments Passive EQ (link to check it out at Native Instruments) is a superb “passive” styled EQ plugin.
+The Native Instruments Passive EQ is a superb “passive” styled EQ plugin.
 It captures the sound of high-end tube-powered gear like the aforementioned Massive Passive and even has the same stereo 4-band processing with LPF and HPF.

-Native Instrument’s Passive EQ offers per-band stereo link, M/S processing and A/B mode.
+Native Instrument's Passive EQ offers per-band stereo linking, M/S processing and A/B mode.

-This plugin was modeled in collaboration with the renowned Softube.
+This plugin was modelled in collaboration with the renowned Softube.